The Odisha government will open 102 digital dispensaries in 23 districts to improve healthcare in remote areas.

 In the presence of Chief Minister Naveen Patnaik at State Secretariat today afternoon, the State’s Health and Family Welfare Department signed a Memorandum of Understanding (MoU) with Kolkata-based Glocal Healthcare Systems (P) Ltd. for 23 districts to operate and manage 102 digital dispensaries.

-“I am happy to announce that this model is being up-scaled to another 102 dispensaries across 23 districts of the State.
-This will bring primary health services to the doorsteps of the people in difficult-to-reach areas of the State, helping in fulfilling our vision of a healthy and happy Odisha,” the CM said.
+I’m excited to expand this approach to 102 dispensaries across 23 districts.
+“This will bring primary health services to the doorsteps of people in difficult-to-reach areas of the State, helping us fulfil our vision of a healthy and happy Odisha,” the CM added.

 Angul, Balasore, Bargarh, Bolangir, Boudh, Cuttack, Deogarh, Dhenkanal, Gajapati, Ganjam, Jajpur, Jharsuguda, Kalahandi, Kandhamal, Kendrapara, Koraput, Malkangiri, Mayurbhanj, Nuapada, Puri, Rayagada, Sambalpur, and Sundargarh will get digital dispensaries, according to an official statement.